andrew/ultimate-awesome/README.md

 - [awesome-ccamel](https://github.com/ccamel/awesome-ccamel) - 🔖 A collection of awesome things for me, myself and I.
 - [stars](https://github.com/ccat3z/stars) - A simple tool for creating your own awesome list.
 - [fucking-Awesome-Design-Tools](https://github.com/Correia-jpv/fucking-Awesome-Design-Tools) - The best design tools and plugins for everything.
 With repository stars⭐ and forks🍴.
+- [fucking-magictools](https://github.com/correia-jpv/fucking-magictools) - 🎮 📝 A list of Game Development resources to make magic happen.
+With repository stars⭐ and forks🍴.
 - [awesome-semantic-tools](https://github.com/costezki/awesome-semantic-tools) - List of projects related to Ontology engineering and Semantic Web technologies that make a geek smile for they exist.
 - [awesome-python](https://github.com/Cyanhall/awesome-python) - Better Awesome Python List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.
 - [awesome-counterfactual-explanations](https://github.com/daikikatsuragawa/awesome-counterfactual-explanations) - This repository is a curated collection of information (keywords, papers, libraries, books, etc.) about counterfactual explanations🙃 Contributions are welcome!
 Our maintenance capacity is limited, so we highly appreciate pull requests.